Exercise and Osteoporosis

 Somewhere between ages 30 and 40, many of us become less active because our jobs don’t require much movement.
 Once we pass 50, we tend to move around even less every day.
 This can be a big problem, especially if you have a higher chance of getting osteoporosis.

 Even if your job is sedentary, you can still add in some physical activity throughout your day to help keep bones strong.

-How important is it to be physically active?
-Some interesting studies have shown that a marked decrease in physical activity, for example in people with prolonged bed rest, results in profound decline in bone mass.
-A prime example of what can happen can be found in the bone disorders of astronauts.
-Tests on astronauts who experience weightlessness show the necessity of weight bearing activity for keeping bones strong.
+How important is it to be active?
+Some studies have shown that a marked decrease in physical activity, for example in people on bed rest for a long time, results in a big decline in bone mass.
+The problems can even show up in astronauts, who experience weightlessness for a long time.

 When Exercise Can Be Bad for Bones